metauni/metauni.github.io/slt/align.md

     Lightning unenlightened
 ---

-This working document contains sketches of ideas for applying Singular Learning Theory (SLT) to AI alignment.
+This document contains a research plan leading to applications of Singular Learning Theory (SLT) to AI alignment.
 There is an [FAQ](/align-faq).

 # Interpretability via Universality